 report caused by your

 When speaking with a collector, be sure that you have written documentation about what federal student debt you owe.
-If you're concerned that you never borrowed these loans, check the National Student Loan Data System.
-If the loan does not appear there, contact the collector and inform it of the problem.
+If you're concerned that you never borrowed these loans, check the If the loan does not appear there, contact the collector and inform it of the problem.
 Remember, that system shows only your federal student loans, not your private student loans.

 If a debt collector refuses to offer you an option for which you believe you qualify, ask to speak with the debt collector's Special Assistance Unit.
-If your issue has not been resolved through the servicer's Special Assistance Unit, you may wish to review your options through the Federal Student Aid Ombudsman Group at the U.S. Department of Education.
+If your issue has not been resolved through the servicer's Special Assistance Unit, you may wish to review your options through the at the U.S. Department of Education.